s-dharmik/Present-Sir/README.md

 ## Present-Sir-SmartSAMS 😊

 Technologies ✍🏻:
-Android Studio, Bluetooth Low Energy, Java, Php, Google Firebase(Backend)
+Android Studio, Bluetooth Low Energy, Java, PHP, Google Firebase(Backend)

-- It is a set of 2 android applications which is developed to track and manage attendance automatically.
+- It is a set of 2 android applications developed to track and manage attendance automatically.
-- 1 app is for students and 1 is for tutors, both applications have simple interface with better interactivity.
+- 1 app is for students and 1 is for tutors, both applications have simple interfaces with better interactivity.
-- Firebase handles whole backend data storing and authentication using SMS.
+- Firebase handles the storage and authentication of backend data using SMS.
 - Fast and Reliable system with around 60% accuracy.